xsmh/qin-doov-hacking/README.md

 > `antumbra w vbmeta_a vbmeta_a.bin --da da/v5.bin`

 ## Orange state warning
 Your device may show this message on boot.
 This is normal as long as your device boots after you press the power button and wait 5 seconds.
+If it doesn't boot up then you probably have the [dm-verity corruption](#dm-verity-corruption) issue without the corruption message appearing.
+Follow the solution from that section.

-You don't need to remove it but you can if you wish to, although it may require some effort.
-Follow the [AlikornSause guide](https://github.com/AlikornSause/Notes-on-QIN-F21-PRO?tab=readme-ov-file#removing-the-orange-state-warning-text) if you are interested.
+If your device does boot up after pressing the power button, you don't need to remove the message but if you wish to remove it you can follow the [AlikornSause guide](https://github.com/AlikornSause/Notes-on-QIN-F21-PRO?tab=readme-ov-file#removing-the-orange-state-warning-text).

 ```
 Orange State